Place-based collaboration

 From local learning to national change

-The insights generated through our regional partnerships will feed directly into our MCA Network, our national membership, and our policy and research work — strengthening our collective ability to influence long-term change for children and young people.
+The insights generated through our regional partnerships will feed directly into our place-based Network, our national membership, and our policy and research work — strengthening our collective ability to influence long-term change for children and young people.

 This is neighbourhood to national: bringing together grassroots action, regional government and national policy to achieve lasting change.